Installing an electric vehicle charger at your home

 - Your parking space is separated from your home by shared land such as a road, footpath, grass verge or communal area

-If you’re not sure whether your home is suitable, you can still submit a request and we’ll check for you.
+If you’re not sure whether your home is suitable, you can still submit an alterations request form and we’ll check for you.

 How long does it take?